stormearthandlava/stormearthandlava.github.io/guide/raids/SotFO.md

 **Utilities:**

 * {{ site.data.talent.wrt }} is very useful to help your group avoid [Oppression](https://www.wowhead.com/spell=362617/oppression)
+* {{ site.data.spell.tremor_totem }} has been fixed to no longer nullify key mechanics of the fight however, if your Priest or Warlock friends get Mind Controlled you can use {{ site.data.spell.tremor_totem }} to preemptively deal with any Fears they put on your group!

 **Additional Notes:**

-* You can use the knock-up portion of [Rune of Damnation](https://www.wowhead.com/spell=360282/rune-of-damnation) to reposition depending on which way you face when stepping into the `Pylon Conduit`, it will push you the **opposite** way from where you are facing.
+* You can use the knock-up portion of [Rune of Damnation](https://www.wowhead.com/spell=360282/rune-of-damnation) to reposition depending on which way you face when stepping into the `Pylon Conduit`, it will push you the opposite way from where you are facing.

 </div>
 </div>